-- It can easily be observed; - It has been released to the ASX, published in the Company's Annual Report or prospectus or is generally available to the investing public and a reasonable time has elapsed since the information was communicated; - It may be deduced, inferred or concluded from the above.
+- It can be easily observed; or - It has been released to the ASX, published in an Annual Report or prospectus or is generally available to the investing public and a reasonable time has elapsed since the information was communicated; or - It may be deduced, inferred or concluded from the above.

-Information would be likely to have a material effect on the price or value of Securities if the information might influence persons who commonly acquire Securities in deciding whether or not to acquire or dispose of Securities.
+Information would be likely to have a material effect on the price or value of Company Securities if the information might influence persons who commonly acquire Securities in deciding whether or not to acquire or dispose of Company Securities.

-2.3 Black Out Periods
+3.3 Black Out Periods

-Given the heightened risk of actual or perceived insider trading, the Board has determined that Employees are prohibited from dealing in Securities during the following periods (Closed Periods):
+Given the heightened risk of actual or perceived insider trading, the Board has determined that Employees are prohibited from dealing in Company Securities during the following periods (Closed Periods):

+a) the two (2) week period prior to the release of the Company's half yearly accounts to the ASX until the opening of the trading window the business day following the release;

-- a) from 1 January of each year until one business day after the release of the Company's half year accounts to the ASX; - b) from 1 July of each year until 1 business day after the release of the Company's annual accounts to the ASX; and - Any other period determined by the Board from time to time to be a Closed Period.
+- b) the two (2) week period prior to the release of the Company's annual accounts to the ASX until the opening of the trading window the business day following the release; and - c) Any other period determined by the Board from time to time to be a black out period.

-The Company Secretary will arrange for Employees to be notified of the opening and closing date of Black Out Periods and any other Closed Period as determined by the Board.
+The Company Secretary will notify Employees of the precise opening and closing date of any other Closed Period determined by the Board.